In situ manufacture or assembly of work equipment and plant

 Assemblies of machines

-The Machinery Directive 2006/42/EC applies to assemblies of machines as well as to individual complete machines where they are:
+The Supply of Machinery (Safety) Regulations 2008 apply to assemblies of machines as well as to individual complete machines where they are:

 - assembled together to carry out a common function,